lunarphp/lunar/docs/src/quickstart.md

 # Quick Start

-If you want to get up and running quickly to review GetCandy, this section is for you.
+If you want to get up and running quickly to review Lunar, this section is for you.

 [[toc]]